gbisaga/devops/aws-devops-multi-azregion.md

 - EBS - special case
   - Tied to a single AZ (obviously, it's just a disk)
   - How to make multi-AZ?
 Use automation!
     - Create ASG with 1 min/max/desired - ASG is so a new EC2 will be automatically created
     - Lifecycle hook for terminate: make snapshot in S3
     - Lifecycle hook for start: copy snapshot, create EBS, create EC2 instance attached to it
-  - NOTE: pre-warm PIOPS (provisioned IOPS, "io 1") volumes, need to read entire volume once - pre-warm the blocks
+    - NOTE: for copy, pre-warm PIOPS (provisioned IOPS, "io 1") volumes, need to read entire volume once - pre-warm the blocks

 Multi-region services
 - New, sometimes need to manually implement - be creative with automation